Do you need to change nameservers and point your domain to a new WordPress hosting provider?

 Changing Your Nameservers with SiteGround

 SiteGround is a well-known premium WordPress hosting company.
-We use them to host WPBeginner website.
+We use them to host the WPBeginner website.

 They also offer domain name registration as part of their web hosting platform.